-Suppliers/subcontractors are required to track product by our lot number system (or develop and record a correlation to Shape Corp's lot control system) for the ability to segregate nonconforming material and minimize any impact that may incur.
+Suppliers are required to track product by our lot number system (or develop and record a correlation to Shape Corp's lot control system) for the ability to segregate nonconforming material and minimize any impact that may incur.
 Lot traceability is the ability to separate material/product by batch, lot or run.
 Section 2.4 may also require the fields to be bar coded on the label as well for lot traceability.

 Pass through characteristics and annual product validation may be required to be included on quality documentation (control plan).
-They are communicated and defined by the appropriate Shape Corp.
-Quality Engineer.

-Statutory and Regulatory requirements must be followed where applicable on products for country of receipt, country of shipment as well as the country of destination, if we are able to provide.
+These pass thru characteristics are communicated and defined by the Shape Corp.
+Program Team.
+Statutory and Regulatory requirements must be followed where applicable on products for country of receipt, country of shipment as well as the country of destination, as required.